 Save money on energy bills from EmPower New YorkSM.
 It is often combined with the US Department of Energy weatherization service.
 This will provide free or low cost electric bill reduction measures to households.
 Priority is focused on such items as refrigerator replacements and CFL and other energy efficient lighting.
 Extra insulation, caulking, and addition conservation improvements can be provided for Consolidated Edison customers as well.

-The service is free to income qualified customers.
+The service is free to income qualified customers for energy conservation programs, and all financial aid is free to apply for as well.
 Referrals will be accepted from participating non-profits, utilities such as Consolidated Edison, Weatherization Agencies, and local Offices for the Aging.
 As noted, more information on these, and other payment programs, can be obtained by dialing 212-780-6319.